Pancreatic Cancer: Symptoms, Causes, Treatment

 It also produces digestive enzymes that help digest carbs, lipids, and proteins – the pancreas produces almost eight cups of pancreatic juice daily.

-Pancreatic cancer is among the top ten most common cancer types, causing about 441,000 deaths each year globally.
+Pancreatic cancer ranks among the top ten most prevalent cancer types, contributing to approximately 441,000 global deaths annually

-About 2% of all cancers are pancreatic cancer.
-It causes about 4.6% of all cancer deaths.
+Approximately 2% of all cancer cases are attributed to pancreatic cancer, accounting for about 4.6% of all cancer-related deaths.

 However, the prevalence of pancreatic cancers is 2-3 times higher in the developed world (EU and the US).
 (1,2)